nishaanjoshi0/growth-experimentation-copilot/README.md

 Every architectural decision in this system involves a tradeoff.

 **CUPED uses group-level rates as per-user metric proxy** The monitor agent builds CUPED rows using the snapshot-level conversion rate (one rate per variant per day) rather than individual user outcomes.
-This is a simplification — true CUPED requires per-user outcome data.
+This is a simplification.
+True CUPED requires per-user outcome data.
 The tradeoff: it keeps the storage schema simple (snapshots rather than per-user daily events) at the cost of reduced variance reduction.
 In production, per-user daily outcomes would be stored and CUPED would operate on individual rows.
 The current approach is documented as a known limitation.

 **OLS slope instead of sklearn LinearRegression for CUPED** sklearn would produce identical results with less code.
 The choice of NumPy normal equations is deliberate as it forces explicit understanding of the theta computation and makes the implementation fully transparent.
 The cost is approximately five extra lines of code.